 Barclays Savings Account vs. Other Options

 One of the top alternatives to Barclays Online Savings account is from American Express National Bank.
 It has the same account offerings, including CDs.
-CIT Bank also has comparable offers, plus money market that both AmEx and Barclays do not provide.
+CIT Bank also has comparable offers, plus a money market that both AmEx and Barclays do not provide.

 Unlike these two banks, Barclays lets users make online deposits.
 CIT Bank also requires a minimum deposit of $100 to open an account.
 AmEx with its Personal High Yield Savings has similar benefits but the APY is lower than Barclays.